Vasudev290/Dev-Connector-Client/README.md

 - Login and see if your data is coming properly in the store
 - Navbar should update as soon as login
 - Refactor our code to add constents file, Create a component floder
+- You should not be access other routes without login
+- If token is not present, redirect user to login page
+- Logout Feature
+- Get the feed and add the feed in th store
+- build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile